By working with new mediums, formats, and constraints, the program pushes students to create more sophisticated and informed work.

-The program places an emphasis on process over a final product, challenging students to engage their capabilities for self-direction.
-Successful students will show an interest and ability to guide their own learning, set goals and milestones and work through their inquiries, both external and internal.
+The program places an emphasis on process over a final product, fostering ambitious experimentation and challenging you to lead your own project, exploration, and growth.
+Successful artists strive to guide their own learning, set goals and milestones, and work through their inquiries, both external and internal.

 Students working at the Problem Children workshop